Find answers to recurring questions about OraVerse.

 Q What is the clinical indication for OraVerse?

 OraVerse is indicated for the reversal of soft-tissue anesthesia, ie, anesthesia of the lip and tongue, and the associated functional deficits resulting from an intraoral submucosal injection of a local anesthetic containing a vasoconstrictor.
-OraVerse is not recommended for use in children less than 6 years of age or weighing less than 15 kg (33 lbs).
+Use in pediatric patients less than 3 years of age or <15 kg (33lbs) has not been established.

 Q What are the most common adverse events with OraVerse?